stanislawbartkowski/CivilizationREST/README.md

 | Sample call | curl -X POST "http://localhost:8000/rest/itemize?token=xxxxx&command=SETCAPITAL"

 ## Execute command
 Executes command in the current game.
-The player is identified by the token received from "Get Civilization data, start two players game with automated player" or "Join game"
+The player is identified by the token received from "Get Civilization data, start two players game with automated player" or "Join game".
+The (row,column) identifies the boards square.
+If the command/action is not dependent on it, pass (-1,-1).
+The *jsparam* provided command parameter.
+It's format and content depend on the command.

 | Info | Content
 | -- | -- |